rplevy/lein-deploy-app/README.md

 in an s3 bucket, organized by application and branch.

-This plugin is similar to s3-wagon in that you configure your project to deploy to s3, but lein-deploy-app is for deploying app uberjars as opposed to libs, and does not store the uberjars in a Maven repo (as lein-deploy-uberjar does).
+This plugin is similar to s3-wagon in that you configure your project to deploy to s3, but whereas "lein deploy" is for deploying libs, lein-deploy-app is for deploying app uberjars and does not store the uberjars in a Maven repo (as lein-deploy-uberjar does).

 A workflow involving lein-deploy-app might involve a ci server or an engineer calling lein deploy-app.
 Then a systems integration framework like Chef can